ATLAS at CERN

 DØ at Fermilab

 The DØ experiment at Fermilab near Chicago operated from 1992 to 2011, studying proton-proton collisions just like ATLAS does currently.
 Our group's activities on DØ focussed on top-quark physics, calorimetry, and computing.
 In particular we contributed to the first observation of electroweak top quark production, also known as "single top production".
 Top quarks had previously only been seen to be produced in pairs via the strong interaction, and the discovery of single top production provided a key insight.
 The three central contributors to this discovery were honoured for this work, with Dugan O'Neil awarded the BC Innovation Council's Young Innovator prize, Yann Coadou (research associate) awarded the Fermilab Tollestrup Award, and Dag Gilberg (graduate student) selected to give a plenary talk at the Fermilab Users' Meeting.

 CDF at Fermilab

 Faculty member Bernd Stelzer provided our group's connection to the CDF (Collider Detector at Fermilab) experiment, which ran from 1985 to 2011.
-Bernd was involved with several key CDF analyses, including Higgs boson searches, top quark physics and BSM searches.
-Bernd was a founding member of the CDF single top analysis group, which he led from 2007 to 2009.
+Bernd was involved with several key CDF analyses, including Higgs boson searches, the first observation of single top quarks and BSM searches.
+Bernd led the CDF single top discovery group from 2007 to 2010.